 September’s project (finished only one day late) was this extremely 1960s crocheted green rug with black, white and orange embroidered spots (they “add a modern touch”) and fringe.
 Loved it!

 Felting wool, like rug wool, is bulky, mostly unprocessed, coarse and strong, so that was my first thought… but would it felt with use or washing?
 I decided to take the chance, since it’s easy to find, inexpensive and there happened to be some in the perfect colour at my local yarn shop.
-It’s the exact same shade of green as the embroidered cushion from 1960 that I made last year!
-It even possibly matches the original colour from the pattern, “Green Haze”.
+It’s the exact same shade of green as

 The crochet part was easy — just rounds of double crochet with regular increases — and went very quickly.
 You can see that the wool I ordered was from a different dye lot than the first skeins from the store, but I don’t mind.
 The embroidery was a bit tedious and the fringe posed a new problem: this type of old-fashioned cotton sew-on fringe is very much not in fashion and hard to find in stores these days.
 I hate buying things on the Internet, so I asked my friendly wool-shop owner from the store where I bought the wool what she thought, or if it could be ordered through the store.
 She suggested hand-knotting the fringe with cotton yarn in a similar colour to the rug. (the fringe in the original seems to be white or a lighter colour).
 I was eager to get the thing done and not wait for more elements to arrive, so I did it.
 I like the result!
 It’s stringier than the original, of course, but it makes the rug look like a sort of friendly amoeba.
 I like that.